Jacob C. Isacks: Biography

 Isacks was born in Montgomery County in the Province of Pennsylvania and later moved to Winchester, Tennessee.
-He was elected as a Jackson Republican to the Eighteenth Congress and was re-elected as a Jacksonian to the Nineteenth through Twenty-second Congresses.
+He was elected as a Jackson Democratic-Republican to the Eighteenth Congress and was re-elected as a Jacksonian to the Nineteenth through Twenty-second Congresses.
 He was in office from March 4, 1821 to March 3, 1833.
 He was chairman of the U.S. House Committee on Public Lands during the Twentieth and Twenty-first Congresses.
 He was an unsuccessful candidate for re-election in 1832.
 He owned slaves.
 He died in Winchester, Tennessee.
 The location of his place of interment is unknown.